backstage/backstage/docs/frontend-system/architecture/15-plugins.md

 });
 ```

-You can keep the plugin override in your app package, but it can often be a good idea to separate it out into its own package, especially if you the overrides are complex or you want distinct ownership of the override.
+You can keep the plugin override in your app package, but it can often be a good idea to separate it out into its own package, especially if the overrides are complex or you want distinct ownership of the override.
 For example, if you are overriding the `@backstage/plugin-catalog` plugin, you might create a new package called `@internal/plugin-catalog` at `plugins/catalog` in your workspace, which exports the overridden plugin instance.